-The Hillsboro Parks & Recreation Community Garden Program consists of four organic, pesticide-free gardens, over 200 community gardeners, and a total of nearly two acres of organic food production.
+The Hillsboro Parks & Recreation Community Garden Program consists of three organic, pesticide-free gardens, over 200 community gardeners, and a total of nearly two acres of organic food production.
 Our program promotes community building, sustainable practices, and ecologically responsible gardening.
 We are growing!
 Join us and help fuel this movement towards a healthier Hillsboro.

-Hillsboro's Community Garden Program, in partnership with the Hillsboro School District and local churches, manages four community garden sites with over 200 garden plots available on a first-come-first-served basis to Hillsboro residents.
+Hillsboro's Community Garden Program, in partnership with the Hillsboro School District and local churches, manages three community garden sites with over 200 garden plots available on a first-come-first-served basis to Hillsboro residents.
 Gardeners in the program have the opportunity to grow flowers, fruits, and vegetables in privately leased plots and also cooperate with one another to manage the larger community garden site.

 Gardening is one of the most popular recreational activities in America, providing an opportunity for recreation, exercise, therapy, and often access to a wider variety of nutritious and healthy food than might otherwise be available.
 The City of Hillsboro recognizes community gardening as an activity that contributes to the health and well-being of the wider community as well.
 Gardening together provides the opportunity for education, environmental awareness, social interaction among diverse people, inter-generational and cross-cultural connections, and a connection to the environment and the practice of sustainability.